Biblical Coins from the time of Jesus Christ ~ Mark 12:41-44

 The smaller lepton mites were scripturally speaking the coin used by the

-the Biblical story of the poor widow.
+story of the poor widow.

 Along with the small lepton was the larger prutah coin.
-Both the lepton
+Both the lepton and

-you will find pennies, nickels, dimes and quarters intermixed today.
+will find pennies, nickels, dimes and quarters intermixed today.
 When

 looking through hoard quantities of these mites, one will usually find both